 Veritext is committed to the reporting profession.
 Veritext is not promoting digital reporting services as a replacement for stenographic reporting – it’s the exact opposite.
 Our goal is to keep all stenographers as busy as they would like to be.
 In fact, last year Veritext provided more work to stenographers than anyone else in the country.

 As a company we continue to make every effort possible to help this highly respected profession prosper and grow well into the future.
-The facts are, however, that stenographic reporters are retiring in significant numbers, reporting schools are closing, and fewer people are entering the profession.
-While currently being felt in some geographic markets more than others, the court reporter shortage is very real and is something we all face together.
+The facts are, however, that there is a critical stenographic shortage in the United States.

 Veritext has always supported stenographic reporters – this company was founded and continues to thrive based on our relationships with steno reporters, and we value each of you.